aquirkyatom/ESG_Chat/README.md

 this bot uses the llama model
 download ollama as an application, sign in so you can run this code on llama

+# Important files
+*  ingestfiles.py
+*  chatbot and chatbotv2.py

+if you have new data, (framework/esg reports), run ingestfiles.py once to convert all into chromaDB vectors run chatbot and chatbotv2 in your terminal to launch the app

+*  score_predictions_py.py

+Function of ESG score predictions

+*  esg_analysis_code.ipynb and esg-risk-analysis-insights-from-s-p-500-companies.ipynb

+  code analysis from kaggle set

 ## Data ##
  Frameworks: Frameworks from https://www.hkex.com.hk/Listing/Sustainability/ESG-Academy/External-References/ESG-Frameworks?sc_lang=en
 *     GRI 2023 framework